The-Abhishek1/Port-Scanner/README.md

 # Port-Scanner
-A tool scan scan ports
+A tool to scan scan ports🔥✨